 All conventional root canals still employ toxic substances to sterilize the interior of the tooth, such as eugenol (oil of clove) and formocresol (formaldehyde-creosote).
 Most dentists also use gutta-percha to fill the canal.

 The toxicity of root canals was disclosed by Mayo’s Clinic and Dr. Weston Price jointly back in about 1910.
-Close to a century ago.
+Over a century ago.
 Weston Price’s textbook on root canals, published in 1922, upset the dental associations at that time, and still does today.
 The American Dental Association (ADA), denies his findings and claims that they have proven root canals to be safe; however, no published data from the ADA is available to confirm this statement.
 Statements, but no actual research.

 Dr. Hal Huggins attention was drawn to the increase in autoimmune disease after the high-copper amalgams of 1975 were initiated as “state of the art” fillings, which the ADA claimed released no mercury.
 On the contrary, studies from Europe found that the high-copper amalgams released fifty times more mercury than previous amalgam!
 In watching these changes regarding the onset of autoimmune disease, he noticed a blip in the statistics—an increase in amyotrophic lateral sclerosis (ALS or Lou Gehrig’s disease) in 1976.
 The actual number of cases of multiple sclerosis increased tremendously, from an average of 8800 per year during the period 1970 to 1975, to an increase of up to 123,000 in one year.
 That year being 1976, the birth date of high-copper amalgams.